 You can start here if you’d like to know more about how it works and what are the benefits you’ll get when becoming an Adext Partner.

 Oh!
-And the best part is that Adext will be FREE until it actually provides you a superior conversion performance.
+And the best part is that Adext AI is FREE until it actually provides you a superior conversion performance.
+Start trying it out here

 So what about you?
 Do you know of any other ways to optimize AdWords campaigns?
 If so, share it with our community in the comments section below.